GloriaColmenares/Expansion-of-renewables/README.md

 2. Data on Forced outage failure (fof) is obtained from Entso-e and can be downloaded from https://transparency.entsoe.eu/content/static_content/Static%20content/knowledge%20base/SFTP-Transparency_Docs.html.
 The files are under the numerals 15.1.A&B, 15.1.C&D. A copy of the data is provided as part of this archive.
 The data are in the public domain, previous registration.

 3. Data on Combined heat power (chp) were downloaded from the Genesis Database of the Statisches Bundesamt Deutschland (SBD, 2022), Ergebnis 43311-0002 and 43351-0004, which can be downloaded from https://www-genesis.destatis.de/genesis/online?operation=themes&code=4#abreadcrumb item 43.
 A copy of the data is provided as part of this archive.
 The data are in the public domain.
 Heat profiles for commercial and residential loads have been sourced from OPS, and can be found in the public domain https://data.open-power-system-data.org/when2heat/2019-08-06.
 A copy of the data is provided as part of this archive.

-4.
+4. Data on fuel costs is sourced from from Aurora Energy Research (AER, 2018) and are confidential, but may be obtained by contacting Prof. Dr. Andreas Löschel at andreas.loeschel@rub.de.
+It can take some months to negotiate data use agreements and gain access to the data.
+The author will assist with any reasonable replication attempts for two years following publication.
+Data on CO2 costs are sourced from the European Energy Exchange (EEX) emission market (EUA), contract EUSP.
+The data can be bought, but a copy is provided as part of this archive.
+Raw datafiles: EmissionSpotHistory_2017.xls and EmissionSpotHistory_2018.xls